reimund/Tych-Panel/readme.txt

 1. Use Adobe Extension Manager to install the ZXP file that corresponds to your Photoshop version.

-   Photoshop CC 2014:        tychpanel_cc.zxp.
+   Photoshop CC 2014 / CC 2015:  tychpanel_cc.zxp.
    Photoshop CS5 / CS6 / CC:     tychpanel_cs.zxp.

 2. Show the panel by going to Window / Extensions / Tych Panel in Photoshop.